 Before you set off, you’ll need to pack carefully!
 Remember to bring:

-Once you’re at your residence, a friendly member of staff will be there to welcome you and help you get settled.
+On the way to your university-arranged residence, a Welcome Assistant will travel with you, answer your questions and chat about student life.
 It’s important that you’re in the UK in time to join in Welcome Week and start your studies.